openstack/keystone/doc/source/configuration.rst

 Keystone supports a customizable public ID generator and it is specified in the ``[identity_mapping]`` section of the configuration file.
-Keystone provides a sha256 generator as default, which produces regeneratable public IDs.
+Keystone provides a sha256 generator as default, which produces regenerable public IDs.
 The generator algorithm for public IDs is a balance between key size (i.e. the length of the public ID), the probability of collision and, in some circumstances, the security of the public ID.
 The maximum length of public ID